-As Donald Trump Is Acquitted, New Evidence Shows His Pressure On Ukraine Dated To March, 2019, ‘TPM’ Reports
+As Donald Trump Is Acquitted, New Evidence Shows His Pressure On Ukraine Dated To March 2019, ‘TPM’ Reports

 The impeachment investigation was ignited by a July 25, 2019, phone call between Trump and Ukraine President Volodymyr Zelensky.
 In that call, Trump responded to a request for military aid from Zelensky by asking for “a favor” — the Biden investigation, as well an investigation into what Trump apparently believes was Ukraine’s interference in the 2016 election, though the allegations against Ukraine have been widely debunked as Russian propaganda.

-According to an investigative media report in December, the belief that Ukraine rather than Russian interfered in the election was fed to Trump by Russian President Vladimir Putin himself.
+According to an investigative media report in December, the belief that Ukraine rather than Russia interfered in the election was fed to Trump by Russian President Vladimir Putin himself.

 Text messages obtained by TPM show that the efforts were directed at Ukraine’s previous president, Petro O. Poroshenko, and involved Trump’s lawyer Rudy Giuliani, the former mayor of New York City, and two of Giuliani’s “henchmen,” Lev Parnas and Igor Fruman.